 How many times have you reached a call agent only to have them tell you they need to transfer you to another department.
 Things like that irk customers.
 It makes them feel irrelevant and helpless.
 Make sure customers feel relevant by organizing your center.
 That way the customers reach CSRs that can help them the first time every time.

 There’s no getting around it.
 Today’s customers demand a high degree of personalization—no matter what the transaction.
-To make they feel that way, make sure your agents have access to all the customer’s interactions with you.
+To make them feel that way, make sure your agents have access to all the customer’s interactions with you.
 That way they can personalize the content with relevant information.
 You’ll make customers feel like you know who they are and what they want, as well as where they need to go to get their answers.

 Technology simplifies our lives and our jobs.
 But when it gets in the way of humanizing your agent and your brand, it can hurt your business by making customers feel helpless, unwanted, and irrelevant.